• Skip to primary navigation

 Instructions

-• Preheat your grill to 300°.
+• Preheat your Traeger grill to 225*.

-Keyword chicken wings, grilled wings
+Keyword chicken wing recipe, chicken wings, grilled chicken wings, grilled wings, traeger chicken wings

 Subscribe